Apemb/Compass/README.md

 ```
 3 - Have fun ^^

+The project is designed using the VIPER Architecture.
+All the features are build into seperated modules communicating through a router (named "ApplicationRouter - how imaginative of me)

 The project has two notable built scripts:
 * swiftlint - a nice linter to make sur the code is nice and tidy
 * swiftgen - an awesome gem making your life easer dealing with images, strings and storybords